go-flutter-desktop/hover/README.md

 go get -u github.com/go-flutter-desktop/hover
 ```

+If you get this error: `cmdApp.ProcessState.ExitCode undefined (type *os.ProcessState has no field or method ExitCode)`,
+then update Go to at least version 1.12.

 Run the same command to update when a newer version becomes available.

 Install these dependencies: